-If you are off work for up to one week (7 days) you do not need a sick note but you do need to inform your employer.
+If you are off work for up to 28 days you do not need a sick note but you do need to inform your employer.

 This means you must follow the written sickness policy in place in your workplace for notification of sickness, there is a form called a Statutory Sick Pay Form or Employees Statement Of Sickness (form SC2) this is a 28 day self-certification.
 This rule applies by law to Statutory Sick Pay .
 Company sick pay on top of that is subject to whatever rules are in your contract, so a company can require evidence from a doctor from day 1 if that's what the contract says - please check.

 A doctor is not obliged to provide a certificate free of charge in order to meet your contractual requirements.
-Unfortunately some employers are insisting on a doctor's note for less than one week's absence.
+Unfortunately some employers are insisting on a doctor's note for less than 28 days absence.
 If you need a sick note in these circumstances the doctor will charge a small fee for a private certificate.

 After one week

-Once you have been off sick for more than one week you may be required to obtain a sick note from your GP.
+Once you have been off sick for more than 28 days you may be required to obtain a sick note from your GP.

 If you have had no contact with a Doctor you will need to make an appointment or speak to one of the doctors on the telephone in order to arrange a sick note.
 This is important as it is not possible to backdate a sick note if you have not already been seen with the condition causing your sickness absence.

 If you have a continuing problem, and we have evidence that you are still unfit for work, then it may not be necessary for you to come in and see one of the doctors.
 You can request a continuation of a sick note using our online facility called E-Consult this service will enable any patient to make direct contact with the practice via a secure electronic facility and the request will be passed onto the GP for authorisation.